If you have started your course and are unhappy, the University is here to support you.

 International students

 International students should be mindful of the time limit on their visa.
-You should speak to a Student Immigration Adviser before you take any action on changing, suspending or leaving your course.
+You should seek advice from the Student Immigration Service before taking action on changing, suspending or leaving your course.

 Further help